Cats and dogs make great companions for seniors. And pets have been known to add health and happiness to those around them.

 Adopting a pet not only helps seniors mentally and physically, it is also very helpful to senior dogs and cats so desperate to find homes.

 That’s right, pets are not only just good company, they also have the amazing ability to heal.
-They can relieve stress

-fight depression, and even get someone more active.
-All of which can have an overall effect on health, adding years to ones life.
+All of which can have an overall effect on health, and adding years to ones life.

 Senior Living…… With pets.